 You might also be eligible to access your benefit.
-To find out more, read page 20.
+To find out more, read pages 20 and 21.

 BEFORE YOU MAKE A DECISION ABOUT YOUR SUPER

 You should consider getting advice from a qualified financial adviser to help determine the right option for you.
 It's important to consider your options carefully as your decision could impact your future retirement outcome.